Co-Ownership of Property in Texas

 The Living Trust Alternative

-A living trust achieves the objectives of joint tenancy and more.
-It is designed to hold property (primarily real estate) during the life of the trustor (the person conveying the property into trust) in order to avoid probate and potentially reduce estate/inheritance taxes at the time of the trustor’s death.
+A living trust can achieve the objectives of joint tenancy and more.
+It is designed to hold property during the life of the trustor (the person conveying the property into trust) and, since the trust does not die, the beneficiaries automatically inherit their respective beneficial interests.

 DISCLAIMER

-Copyright © 2022 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+Copyright © 2020 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.